 The Committee comprises of two Non-Executive Directors, the Chief Executive Officer, the Finance Director, who Chairs the Committee, and the Chief Operating Officer.
 At the invitation of the Chair of the Committee, additional members of the Finance Team attend the meeting.
-The Committee met seven times during 2021.
+The Committee met ten times during 2022.
+From 2023, this Committee is to be replaced by an Audit and Compliance Committee and a Risk and Conduct Committee.